Browse HIAs

 Payday Lending in Tulsa County

-This health impact assessment (HIA) was conducted in order to determine the health impacts associated with payday lending in Oklahoma. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
-The views expressed are those of the author(s) and do not necessarily reflect the views of The Pew […]
+This health impact assessment was conducted in order to determine the health impacts associated with payday lending in Oklahoma. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
+The views expressed are those of the author(s) and do not necessarily reflect the views of The Pew Charitable […]

 Graphic depicting key elements of the Health Impact Assessment Report entitled Town ‘N’ Country Parks and Recreation which includes icons related to the following: parks; people with chronic and multiple chronic health conditions, people living in poverty, english language learners,